 Today we welcome Sue Brian as our speaker.
 Sue will speak about Norfolk Island which will be of particular interest to members about to take off for a week’s holiday on the island.
 Norfolk has a rich history so even for those of us not going, it is sure to be a fascinating talk.

 Membership Report: Our membership stands at 55 (35 women and 20 men).

 Note: All our Probus meetings are generally held on the third Tuesday of every month at 10:15am.
-The next meeting will be held on 17th September.
-The committee meetings are conducted in the Northbridge Golf Club at 9:15am on the same day as the meeting.
+The next meeting will be held on 19th November.
+The committee meetings are conducted in the Northbridge Golf Club at 9:15am on the same day.
 Members are welcome to attend.

 This walk is an annual event for our walkers which is very enjoyable.
 Although the Sculptures-by-the-Sea exhibits will be over, the upside is there will be fewer people along the pathway.
 The path

 has a gradient classed as medium with many steps.
 Lunch/refreshments will be at The Icebergs Club (photo ID required).